ryanozx/tp/docs/DeveloperGuide.md

 * stores the address book data i.e., all `Person` objects (which are contained in a `UniquePersonList` object).
 * stores the leaves book data as well i.e., all `Leaves` objects (which are contained in a `UniqueLeavesList` object).
-* stores the currently 'selected' `Person` objects (e.g., results of `find`) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list changes.
+* stores the currently 'selected' `Person` objects (e.g., results of a search query) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Person>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list change.
-* stores the currently 'selected' `Leave` objects (e.g. results of `find-leave`) as a separate _filtered_ list which is exposed to outsiders as an unmodifiable `ObservableList<Leave>` that can be 'observed' e.g. the UI can be bound to this list so that the UI automatically updates when the data in the list changes.
 * stores a `UserPref` object that represents the user’s preferences.
 This is exposed to the outside as a `ReadOnlyUserPref` objects.
 * does not depend on any of the other three components (as the `Model` represents data entities of the domain, they should make sense on their own without depending on other components)